Home

 The above list clearly shows that the process of matching the color had gotten away from me.
 By the time I finished mixing, it looked like I had enough paint to cover the 11-foot studio model.
 And, yes, I was serious about those 4 drops of Metallic Gray.
 Still, I thought it was a good match for color in my photos and decided to go with it.

-Using a Badger 350 mini spray gun, the model was given three heavy coats of the color mix over the course of two hours, using a hair dryer to try to speed up the drying time.
+The entire batch of the color mix was thinned for spraying with straight-up denatured alcohol.
+(Yeah, I know better, now.)
+Using a Badger 350 mini spray gun, the model was given three heavy coats over the course of two hours, using a hair dryer to try to speed up the drying time.
+(Again.)
 This Enterprise was a uniform shade of gray and remained un-weathered, just as I'd seen it in the Smithsonian.
 I was pretty satisfied that I got the color right.
 The paint looked very close to the color of the big model in my photos.
 Tamiya Clear was then sprayed on to prep for decals.

 For most of the kit's run, AMT-Ertl provided a decal sheet with letters and numbers in the typeface commonly known to Windows users as "MachineBT."
 The markings on the Enterprise studio model were a slight variation on the typeface "Amarillo USAF" which is commonly used on US military vessels, aircraft and even NASA spacecraft.